vk4bay/esp-idf/docs/en/api-guides/file-system-considerations.rst

 LittleFS
 ----------------------

 LittleFS is a block based file system designed for microcontrollers and embedded devices.
-It provides a good level of power failure resilience, implements dynamic wear levelling, and has very low RAM requirements.
-The system also has configurable limits and integrated SD/MMC card support.
-It is a recommended choice for general type of application.
-The only disadvantage is the file system not being natively compatible with other platforms (unlike FatFS).
+It provides a good level of power failure resilience, implements dynamic wear levelling and has very low RAM requirements, the system has configurable limits and integrated SD/MMC card support.
+It is a recommended choice for general type of application, the only disadvantage is the file system not being natively compatible with other platforms (unlike FAT).

-LittleFS is available as external component in the `ESP Component Registry <https://components.espressif.com/>`_.
-See `LittleFS component page <https://components.espressif.com/components/joltwallet/littlefs>`_ for the details on including the file system into your project.
+LittleFS is available as external component in the ESP Registry, see `LittleFS component page <https://components.espressif.com/components/joltwallet/littlefs>`_ for the details on including the file system into your project.

 **Related documents:**